netodevel/Riley/README.md

 # RileyFramework
-The purpose of this repository is to learn how to build a micro web framework in java.
+The repository purpose is learn how to build micro web framework with Java